sveltejs/kit/documentation/docs/30-advanced/70-packaging.md

 import { Something } from 'your-library';
 ```

-The `types`/`svelte`/`default` keys are [export conditions](https://nodejs.org/api/packages.html#conditional-exports).
+The `types` and `svelte` keys are [export conditions](https://nodejs.org/api/packages.html#conditional-exports).
 They tell tooling what file to import when they look up the `your-library` import:

 - TypeScript sees the `types` condition and looks up the type definition file.
 If you don't publish type definitions, omit this condition.
 - Svelte-aware tooling sees the `svelte` condition and knows this is a Svelte component library.
-If you publish a library that does not export any Svelte components and that could also work in non-Svelte projects (for example a Svelte store library), you can omit this condition.
+If you publish a library that does not export any Svelte components and that could also work in non-Svelte projects (for example a Svelte store library), you can replace this condition with `default`.
-- other tooling falls back to the `default` export.
-If you publish a library containing Svelte components and you don't provide a precompiled version (i.e. a JavaScript bundle) of them, you can omit this condition (though misconfigured projects might fail then).

 > Previous versions of `@sveltejs/package` also added a `package.json` export.
 This is no longer part of the template because all tooling can now deal with a `package.json` not being explicitly exported.